What is Strategy?

 - An alternative strategy would be to leverage your lack of information and attempt to coerce you against your will.
 In this scenario, my tactic may be to lie about information and threaten to expose that information if you do not comply with my demands.

-In summary, strategy is a planned course of action that is general in nature, but the purpose of the course of action is clearly understood.
+In summary, a strategy is a planned course of action that is general in nature, but the purpose of the course of action is clearly understood.
 A tactic is an individual action taken as part of that general plan.